elitefps/elitefps/README.md

 ㅡ⚽I’m interested in sports like, football, dodgeball and basketball.

 ㅡ📌I'm currently studying Computer Science.
-I mainly work with LuaU to create tools against ToS basically 'hacks'.
+I mainly work with LuaU to create tools basically 'hacks'.
 Most of my work is either private or obfuscated if it's public.